elianakrakov/elianakrakov/_posts/2021-02-16-attenuationcorrection.md

 ## amyloid-beta
 <img src="/files/amyloidtransmission.png">

+There is a peak at 21.46 nm.
+I
 <img src="/files/transamyloid.png">
 The peak looked like it was from the tip, not the sample.
 We repositioned the empty sample container so the x-ray beam was hitting the tip.
 This confirmed that the peak was from the container not the sample.